afolabiabass/ha-linux-server-config/README.md

 		CustomLog ${APACHE_LOG_DIR}/access.log combined
 	</VirtualHost>
 	```
+	*Remember to replace edit the ServerName and ServiceAdmin details

 * Disable the default virtual host:  $ sudo a2dissite 000-default.conf
 * Enable the new virtual host: $ sudo a2ensite FlaskApp.conf

 #### 2. Create a wsgi file for the app.
 * The wsgi file sits inside the parent FlaskApp directory: $ sudo nano /var/www/FlaskApp/flaskapp.wsgi
 * Paste the text below inside the flaskapp.wsgi file: